oracle/coherence-operator/index.md

 their important workloads into the cloud.
 By certifying on industry standards, such as Docker and Kubernetes, Coherence now runs in a cloud neutral infrastructure.
-In addition, we've provided an open-source Oracle Coherence Kubernetes Operator (the “operator”) which has several key features to assist you with deploying and managing Coherence clusters in a Kubernetes environment.
+In addition, we've provided an open-source Oracle Coherence Operator (the “operator”) which has several key features to assist you with deploying and managing Coherence clusters in a Kubernetes environment.
 You can:

 * Run the Coherence you know and love on the industry standard Kubernetes container orchestration framework, using Docker containers